cwkosman/cherin-food-blog/content/recipes/return-of-the-mac.md

 ---
 title: Return of the Mac
-description: Vegan mac and cheese for your camping meal needs
+description: Vegan mac and "cheese", perfect as an easy weeknight dinner or for camping
 date: 2020-08-02T22:20:44.258Z
 tags:
   - dinner